User37som/libbitcoin/bx-token-new.md

 Arguments (positional):

-PASSPHRASE           The passphrase for locking the token.
+PASSPHRASE           The passphrase for encrypting the token.
 SALT                 The Base16 entropy for the new token.
 Must be at
                      least 32 bits in length (only the first 32 bits are used).